 Then, the virtual machine will shut down.

-Download the version 6.0.0 of VMware vCenter Converter Standalone by searching for the name of the corresponding file (VMware-converter-en-6.0.0-2716716.exe) on Google.
+Download the version 6.0.0 of VMware vCenter Converter Standalone, whose link is present at the beginning of this tutorial.

 Once this file has been downloaded, install "VMware vCenter Converter Standalone" by selecting the "Local installation" option in the installation wizard.